| Evolution: 12 fret to 14 fret

 differently.

 As it was, they were generally unremarkable.
-They had two longitudinal
+They usually had two

 tone